 Note If the data source is modified in the SAP system, manually activate the data source in the DeltaQ component, even when Automatic Synchronization is active.
 Otherwise data load will fail.
 This behavior belongs to the SAP design, see SAP Documentation: Replication of DataSources.

 Add Serialization Info to Output

-Adds the two columns DataPackageID and RowCounter to the output.
+Adds the columns DataPackageID and RowCounter to the output.

-In this Case the following three columns which are a composite key of the records delivered by SAP, will be available in the output:
+Example: the following columns that are a composite key of the SAP records are included in the output:

-Note Newer data have a higher PackageID.
-In the same package newer data have a higher RowCounter.
+Note Newer data has a higher PackageID.
+In the same package newer data has a higher RowCounter.

 Accept Gaps in DataPackage Id

 At the end of each extraction the DeltaQ component performs a consistency check.
 The extraction is considered consistent if all data packages arrive correctly.
 Example: When using a filter function in the user exit of an OLTP source, certain data packages are not sent.
 In this case the filter function is an inconsistency.